WestiferRobin/blackjack-front/README.md

     - CREATE A FUCKING BASIC NN.
     - Have different options to generate a graph and rates
     - Bonus points if you can animate it
+- App.test.js
+    - Don't know what it is but check it out and write tests.
+Move it up sooner if needed.

 ## General Notes
 - Should have the following modes/views